Which Line Provides the Best Evidence to Support the Analysis

 Understanding the Role of Evidence in Analysis

 Evidence is the backbone of any rigorous analysis.
+Even so, it transforms subjective opinions into objective, defensible arguments.
 On the flip side, not all lines of evidence carry equal weight.
-Here's the thing — in written works, evidence often appears as statements, statistics, quotes, or examples that directly support a claim.
-It transforms subjective opinions into objective, defensible arguments.
+And in written works, evidence often appears as statements, statistics, quotes, or examples that directly support a claim.
 Some may be outdated, biased, or irrelevant, while others offer clarity, accuracy, and alignment with your thesis.

 To determine the best line of evidence, ask yourself three questions: